-- 1 teaspoon maple syrup (not pancake syrup)
+- 1 teaspoon pure maple syrup not pancake syrup

-- 1 can hard cider (I like Smith & Forge or Bold Rock)
+- 1 can hard cider Smith & Forge or Bold Rock recommended

 - Divide maple syrup and bourbon between two 16oz glasses then stir and fill each glass to the top with ice.
 Divide cider between glasses then garnish with a lemon wedge, if desired, and serve.